sagemath/trac_to_gh/Issue 3861.md

 # Issue 3861: automatic line smoothing shouldn't be automatic, or should at least be documented

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/3861

 Original creator: mclean